 3.1 Hazard Identification

-A Mitigation Plan is a separate aspect to a response plan, but can be used to determine the scope of response preparedness and tactical (operational) decisions.
+A Mitigation Plan is a separate aspect of a response plan but can be used to determine the scope of response preparedness and tactical (operational) decisions.

 3.2 Risk Analysis